mchojrin/mysql-webapp/README.md

 # mysql-webapp

-Prod_p2p is a web application that provides protein-to-phenotype information.
-It is developed on a MySQL database, PHP, HTML and CSS.
+prod_p2p is a web application that provides protein-phenotype information.
+A phenotype is the set of observable characteristics of an individual resulting from the interaction of its genotype with the environment.

+I developed this web application by engineering a MySQL database and utilizing PHP, HTML & CSS.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-Please continue reading for notes on how to deploy my project on your system.
+Kindly continue reading for instructions on how to deploy my project on your local machine.

 ### Prerequisites